All Episodes

 I opposed it.

-We now have unearthed video footage uh on Fox News that shows Bernie Sanders recalling his excitement surrounding the Cuban revolution in the 50s.
+Well, okay, we now have unearthed video footage on Fox News that shows Bernie Sanders recalling his excitement surrounding the Cuban Revolution in the 50s.

 I remember for some reason or another being excited when Castro made the revolution in Cuba.